 Rangefinders (landing page)¶

 Copter/Plane/Rover support a number of different rangefinders including Lidars (which use lasers or infra-red beams for distance measurements), 360 degree Lidars (which can detect obstacles in multiple directions) and Sonars (which use ultrasonic sound), and also includes Maxbotix Sonar and Pulsed Light LED range finders.
 These devices can be used for measuring distance near to the ground for precision landings and altitude control, water depth, or object distance as proximity sensors for Object Avoidance.
 Vision systems (see Intel RealSense Depth Camera) can also be used for Object Avoidance.

 Downward facing rangefinders are automatically used in flight modes which have height control, such

 Copter includes support for Terrain Following in Auto mode.

-Copter-3.5 (and higher) and Rover-3.5 (and higher) can use rangefinders for Object Avoidance.
+Copter can also use rangefinders for Object Avoidance.

 greater than the range of the sensor, the autopilot will not respond correctly to the